 Get the Right Fit

-Some shoe brands tend to run narrow; some are known for a wide-toe box.
+Some shoe brands tend to run narrow, while others are known for their wide-toe boxes.
 It's always a good idea to break out the tape measure, get your foot's dimensions, and match them to the sizing tables on each brand's website.
-This is especially important if you're trying a new shoe brand or it's been a while since you ordered.
-Your shoe size can and does shift over time.
+This is especially important if you're trying a new shoe brand or it's been a while since you ordered; your shoe size can shift over time.

 Every trail shoe fits a little bit differently.
 From well-contoured heel collars to wide toe boxes to strong arch support, there is a shoe that will suit each runner's unique anatomy perfectly.